krzysztofrusek/jax_chmc/README.md

 ### Running tests

-Gsd uses [Pytest](https://pytest.org/) for testing.
+jax_chmc uses [Pytest](https://pytest.org/) for testing.
 To run the tests, use the following command:

 ```
 $ hatch run test